-- (1) A defendant who contends that the Court should not exercise its jurisdiction in respect of any proceedings may apply to the Court for a stay and a declaration to that effect. - (2) A defendant who wishes to make an application under paragraph (1) must first file an acknowledgement of service if he has not previously done so. - (3) An application under paragraph (1) of this rule may be made at any time. - (4) An application under this rule must be supported by evidence on affidavit. - (5) If on application under this rule the Court does not make a declaration, it - (a) may - (i) fix a date for a case management conference; or - (ii) treat the hearing of the application as a case management conference; and - (b) must make an order as to the period for filing a defence if none has yet been filed.
-15
+- (1) A defendant who contends that the Court should not exercise its jurisdiction in respect of any proceedings may apply to the Court for a stay and a declaration to that effect. - (2) A defendant who wishes to make an application under paragraph (1) must first file an acknowledgement of service if he has not previously done so. - (3) An application under paragraph (1) of this rule may be made at any time. - (4) An application under this rule must be supported by evidence on affidavit. - (5) If on application under this rule the Court does not make a declaration, it

+21Rule 10.3 sets out the period for filing a defence.